 Builder’s Risk Insurance Cost Estimate

-• Project value: Higher-value projects typically have higher premiums.
+- Project value: Higher-value builds mean higher premiums.

-• Location: Construction sites in areas prone to natural disasters, such as hurricanes or wildfires, may have higher rates.
+- Location: Exposure to weather risks can raise pricing.
+Construction sites in areas prone to natural disasters, such as hurricanes or wildfires, may have higher rates.

 Insurance Your Builder Carries

-Whether you’re building your dream home, developing a rental property, or investing in a commercial project, having the right builders risk insurance is critical.
-It provides financial protection against unexpected setbacks, ensuring that your project stays on track.
+Whether you’re building your dream home, developing a rental property, or investing in a commercial project, having the right builders risk insurance is important.
+It offers you financial protection against unexpected setbacks, helping your project stay on time and on budget.

-At The Huneycutt Group, we live and work in coastal North Carolina and specialize in helping homeowners, builders, and developers find the right coverage for their unique needs.
+At The Huneycutt Group, we live and work in coastal North Carolina and help homeowners, builders, and developers find coverage for their unique needs.

 Ready to get started?
 Contact us today for expert guidance and a personalized quote.